good-loop/doc/pages/policy/internal-data-gdpr-policy.md

 ## Hosting

-Good-Loop services are hosted within the EU, and comply with GDPR regulations.
+Good-Loop services are hosted within the UK and the EU, and comply with GDPR regulations.

 ## Process around Data Issues